andersganander/ECCS_Admin/README.md

 The purpose of the report status page is to give the user an overview of which reports have been created and the price used.
 When a report is created, the name of the report and the date it was created are also saved.

 <img src="docs/readme_images/ECCS_report_status.jpg"  width="300">
-*(Image from the terminal in gitpod (vscode))*
+<BR><I>Image from the terminal in gitpod (vscode)</I>>

 ### Create report
-When the user selects the option 'Create Report' from the menu, they are prompted to specify for which month the report should apply.
+When the user selects the option 'Create Report' from the menu, they are prompted to choose month.
 After the user enters a valid month number, the electricity price for that particular month is fetched from https://www.elprisetjustnu.se/elpris-api.
 Once the average price is calculated, the cost for each household is determined using the consumption data (from the consumption worksheet) and the calculated average price.
 Then, the report is created and added as its own worksheet in the spreadsheet.
 Thereafter, the status table is updated with information about the electricity price used, the name of the report, and the date the report was created.

 <img src="docs/readme_images/ECCS_create_report.jpg"  width="300">